 Javier Otero Peña

 Javier holds a Master in Environmental Policies and Sustainable Development, and taught a class on Sustainable Development in Latin America and the Caribbean at the Paris Catholic University.
 He also studied Urban Planning and Management at UCV, and Sustainable Urban Mobility in Developing Countries at UNITAR.
-Javier worked as a consultant for the United Nations Environment Programme for three years, in Energy Efficiency, Climate Finance and Technology Transfer.
+Javier has worked for the United Nations Environment Programme and the Clean Lighting Coalition as a consultant, liaising with countries in Latin America and the Caribbean and advising them in adopting policies related to climate change mitigation, energy efficiency, climate finance, technology transfer and toxic waste reduction policies.

 Tenure: 2016 – Present